linnykoleh/Spring/Notes.md

 #### @Qualifier at Bean Definitions

-- Qualifiers can also be applied on bean definitions by annotating a method annotated with `@Bean` in a configuration class with `@Qualifier` and supplying a value in the `@Qualifier` annotation.
+- `@Qualifier` can also be applied on bean definitions by annotating a method annotated with `@Bean` in a configuration class with `@Qualifier` and supplying a value in the `@Qualifier` annotation.
+- `@Qualifier` annotation can also be used on types and fields.
+- `@Qualifier` annotation can be used on individual constructor arguments.

 ```java
 @Component